Unbiased deep solvers for linear parametric PDEs: Examples and experiments

 where $\mathcal V^{\pi,\theta,\lambda,N_{MC},x}_{0,T}$ is given by~\ref{eq cv mc}, and is calculated for different values of Monte Carlo samples. \item We calculate the expected value of the $L^2$-error of the Monte-Carlo estimator without control variate where each component of $x \in \mathbb R^2$ is sampled from a lognormal distribution:

 where

 \end{enumerate}

-Figure \ref{fig CV vs price} provides one realization of the described experiment for different Monte-Carlo iterations between 10 and 200.
-It shows how in this realization, 60 Monte-Carlo iterations are enough to build a Monte-Carlo estimator with control variate having lower bias than the solution provided by Algorithm~\ref{alg PDE prob repr iterative training}.
+Figure \ref{fig CV vs price} provides one realisation of the described experiment for different Monte-Carlo iterations between 10 and 200.
+It shows how in this realisation, 60 Monte-Carlo iterations are enough to build a Monte-Carlo estimator with control variate having lower bias than the solution provided by Algorithm~\ref{alg PDE prob repr iterative training}.

 \end{example}

 \begin{example}[Low-dimensional problem with explicit solution.
 Training on random values for volatility] We consider exchange option on two assets.
 In this case the exact price is given by the Margrabe formula.
 The difference with respect to the last example is that now we aim to generalise our model, so that it can build control variates for different Black-Scholes models.
 For this we take $d=2$, $S^i_0 = 100$, $r=0.05$, $\sigma^i \sim \text{Unif}(0.2,0.4)$, $\Sigma^{ii}=1$, $\Sigma^{ij}=0$ for $i\neq j$.